-The Mid-Autumn Festival (1 October) is just around the corner!
-There’ll be beautiful lanterns across Chinatown and loads of yummy mooncakes to get your hands on.
-Here’s the lowdown on the cultural festival’s origins and some fun things to do during this period.
+The Mid-Autumn Festival (29 September) is just around the corner!
+You can expect beautiful lanterns across Chinatown, loads of delish mooncakes to get your hands on, and much more.
+Here’s the lowdown on the cultural festival’s origins and some fun things to do in this year’s instalment.

 What’s the festival all about?

 There’s another popular story behind the origins of mooncakes.
-During the Yuan Dynasty, the Han Chinese used mooncakes to hide secret messages as part of their plan to overthrow the Mongols who were ruling at the time.
+During the Yuan Dynasty, the Han Chinese used the sweet treats to hide secret messages as part of their plan to overthrow the Mongols who were ruling at the time.
 From that time on, the Chinese have baked and eaten mooncakes to commemorate the event during the Mid-Autumn Festival.

 What celebrations are there?

 The festival was traditionally a thanksgiving celebration, with families gathering to eat mooncakes and admire the full moon.
 Moon worship also played a part; food was offered to the moon, and lanterns were carried to symbolise its light.
-However, in modern times, some of these traditions have become less common, and now much focus is placed on mooncakes.
+However, in modern times, some of these traditions have become less common – the focus is more on the mooncakes.
 (You probably already know how fancy and creative they can get!)
-The tradition of gifting mooncakes is still popular and prevalent in Singapore, though some families also still enjoy carrying lanterns during the festival – mainly for the kids!
+The tradition of gifting mooncakes is still prevalent in Singapore, though some families also still enjoy carrying lanterns during the festival – mainly for the kids!

 Things to do